GerHobbelt/owemdjee/README.md

 - **CTPL-Thread-Pool** [📁](./CTPL-Thread-Pool) [🌐](https://github.com/GerHobbelt/CTPL) -- Modern and efficient C++ Thread Pool Library.
 More specifically, there are some threads dedicated to the pool and a container of jobs.
 The jobs come to the pool dynamically.
 A job is fetched and deleted from the container when there is an idle thread.
 The job is then run on that thread.
 - **ctsa** [📁](./ctsa) [🌐](https://github.com/GerHobbelt/ctsa) -- a Univariate Time Series Analysis and ARIMA Modeling Package in ANSI C: CTSA is a C software package for univariate time series analysis.
 ARIMA and Seasonal ARIMA models have been added as of 10/30/2014.
 07/24/2020 Update: SARIMAX and Auto ARIMA added.
 Documentation will be added in the coming days.
 Software is still in beta stage and older ARIMA and SARIMA functions are now superseded by SARIMAX.
 - **cuckoofilter** [📁](./cuckoofilter) [🌐](https://github.com/GerHobbelt/cuckoofilter) -- Cuckoo Filter is a Bloom filter replacement for approximated set-membership queries.
 While Bloom filters are well-known space-efficient data structures to serve queries like "if item x is in a set?", they do not support deletion.
 Their variances to enable deletion (like counting Bloom filters) usually require much more space.
 Cuckoo ﬁlters provide the ﬂexibility to add and remove items dynamically.
 A cuckoo filter is based on cuckoo hashing (and therefore named as cuckoo filter).
 It is essentially a cuckoo hash table storing each key's fingerprint.
 Cuckoo hash tables can be highly compact, thus a cuckoo filter could use less space than conventional Bloom ﬁlters, for applications that require low false positive rates (< 3%).
 - **cuckoo-index** [📁](./cuckoo-index) [🌐](https://github.com/GerHobbelt/cuckoo-index) -- Cuckoo Index (CI) is a lightweight secondary index structure that represents the many-to-many relationship between keys and partitions of columns in a highly space-efficient way.
 CI associates variable-sized fingerprints in a Cuckoo filter with compressed bitmaps indicating qualifying partitions.
 The problem of finding all partitions that possibly contain a given lookup key is traditionally solved by maintaining one filter (e.g., a Bloom filter) per partition that indexes all unique key values contained in this partition.
 To identify all partitions containing a key, we would need to probe all per-partition filters (which could be many).
 Depending on the storage medium, a false positive there can be very expensive.
 Furthermore, secondary columns typically contain many duplicates (also across partitions).
 Cuckoo Index (CI) addresses these drawbacks of per-partition filters.
+(It must know all keys at build time, though.)
 - **cURL** [📁](../../thirdparty/curl) [🌐](https://github.com/GerHobbelt/thirdparty-curl) -- the ubiquitous [libcurl](http://curl.haxx.se/libcurl).
 - **curl-impersonate** [📁](./curl-impersonate) [🌐](https://github.com/GerHobbelt/curl-impersonate) -- a special build of [curl](https://github.com/curl/curl) that can impersonate the four major browsers: Chrome, Edge, Safari & Firefox. curl-impersonate is able to perform TLS and HTTP handshakes that are identical to that of a real browser.
 - **curl-www** [📁](./curl-www) [🌐](https://github.com/GerHobbelt/curl-www) -- the curl.se web site contents.
-- **CxImage** [📁](./CxImage) [🌐](https://github.com/GerHobbelt/CxImage) -- venerated library for reading and creating many image file formats
+- **CxImage** [📁](./CxImage) [🌐](https://github.com/GerHobbelt/CxImage) -- venerated library for reading and creating many image file formats.
 - **cxxopts** [📁](./cxxopts) [🌐](https://github.com/GerHobbelt/cxxopts) -- a lightweight C++ option parser library, supporting the standard GNU style syntax for options.
 - **cxxtest** [📁](./cxxtest) [🌐](https://github.com/GerHobbelt/cxxtest) -- a unit testing framework for C++ that is similar in spirit to JUnit, CppUnit, and xUnit.
 CxxTest is easy to use because it does not require precompiling a CxxTest testing library, it employs no advanced features of C++ (e.g. RTTI) and it supports a very flexible form of test discovery.
-- **cxxtest_catch_2_gtest** [📁](./cxxtest_catch_2_gtest) [🌐](https://github.com/GerHobbelt/cxxtest_catch_2_gtest) -- quick & dirty converter from various test suites to googletest, i.e. allows us to use a single test framework, despite some libraries having been set up to use another, e.g. Catch2.
+- **cxxtest_catch_2_gtest** [📁](./cxxtest_catch_2_gtest) [🌐](https://github.com/GerHobbelt/cxxtest_catch_2_gtest) -- quick & dirty converter from various test suites to googletest, i.e. allows us to use a single test framework, despite some libraries having been set up to use another, e.g. [Catch2](https://github.com/catchorg/Catch2).
 - **Cysboard** [📁](./Cysboard) [🌐](https://github.com/GerHobbelt/Cysboard) -- a lightweight system monitor similar to `conky` but with html and css for themes.
 - **datamash** [📁](./datamash) [🌐](https://github.com/GerHobbelt/datamash) -- GNU Datamash is a command-line program which performs basic numeric, textual and statistical operations on input textual data files.
 It is designed to be portable and reliable, and aid researchers to easily automate analysis pipelines, without writing code or even short scripts.
 - **date** [📁](./date) [🌐](https://github.com/GerHobbelt/date) -- a combo of several separate C++11/C++14/C++17 libraries, all geared towards formatting and working with date and time stamps in human-centric formats.